Azure/iotedgedev/README.md

     ```
     ERROR: Could not login to Container Registry.
 Please verify your credentials in CONTAINER_REGISTRY_ environment variables.
     If you are using WSL, then please set DOCKER_HOST Environment Variable.
-See the projects readme for full instructions.
+See the [Edge Dev Tool readme](https://aka.ms/iotedgedev) for full instructions.
     ```

     ```